 In Scopus database, a Scopus AuthorID is created for article authors automatically.
 Therefore, multiple author identifiers may accumulate to a single researcher.
 Scopus provides researchers a possibility to request combining their profiles or correcting their personal information, if errors are discovered.
 You can make requests for corrections directly in the Scopus database or by using a separate Author Feedback Wizard function.

 ISNI stands for International Standard Name Identifier, and it is an international standard-based identifier system of researchers and organisations.
 You can read news about the ISNI on the organisation's home page.
 The ISNI database has been in free use since January 2012.
 Book-oriented researchers are using ISNI identifiers more than article-publishing researchers are.
-Often a researcher does not even know that an ISNI identifier has been created for them.
+Often a researchers does not even know that an ISNI identifier has been created for her/him.

 For more information

 Feedback will be processed daily.
 Easily fixed issues will be solved immediately if they are essential to the service and in accordance with the operating policy.
 All feedback will be processed in the relevant services.
 If necessary, feedback will also be processed in the library's working groups.
 Feedback and the changes prompted by feedback will be processed annually by the management group in the management review.